-As you know we have previously discussed with the WYPF what options are available to utilise our surplus, ideally by de-risking our participation, and potentially merging our two participations.
-We can't meet our de-risking objectives for reasons we don't agree with, which means we have value trapped in the Fund.
+As you know we are having ongoing conversations with WYPF on the options available to utilise our surplus, ideally by de-risking our participation.

+We can't meet our de-risking objectives for reasons we don't agree with, which means the University has value trapped in the Fund.

 This issue will not be unique to us and there will be other employers in a similar position.
-We consider that through a combination of this consultation, and other factors that the Fund is not consulting on but should be (see above), the Fund is obstructing good outcomes from taking place.
+We consider that through a combination of this consultation, and other factors that the Fund is not consulting on but should be (see above), the Fund is preventing good outcomes from taking place.

 - a.
 Our participation has a surplus on the ongoing basis, and even has a surplus on a low-risk (gilts based) basis.
 In our view, if there is a surplus in the Fund an employer should be able to use this, either to de-risk their participation or reduce the level of contributions paid. - b.
-We are not able to utilise the funding improvements seen: - We can't de-risk through the investment strategy, given the Fund continues with a single investment strategy and has no plans to offer any de-risked options - We can't de-risk using partial exit, despite the fact that we believe this is possible, or by merging our participations, as it remains poor value for money with the current and proposed exit valuation basis - We can't reduce our contributions, because, despite the adjustments to the exit valuation approach you consider the ongoing valuation approach should not be reviewed until 2025 - c.
+We are not able to utilise the funding improvements seen: - We can't de-risk through the investment strategy, given the Fund continues with a single investment strategy and has no plans to offer any de-risked options. - We can't de-risk using partial exit, despite the fact that you have confirmed that this is possible, as it remains poor value for money with the current and proposed exit valuation basis. - We can't reduce our contributions, because, despite the adjustments to the exit valuation approach you consider the ongoing valuation approach should not be reviewed until 2025,

+- c.
 We understand there are wide implications of making change, but the Fund must engage with current market conditions rather than avoid them.
 If additional resources are required for the Fund to deal with these, then these must be found and can be paid for from Fund assets. - d.
-We are concerned that the Joint Advisor Group does not deal with individual employer issues.
+We believe that the Joint Advisory Group should be able to deal with individual employer concerns, noting that this is not presently its remit.
 The Fund's role is to find the best balance of funding and risk between themselves and their employers and JAG needs to listen to the voice of the employers who support their Fund. - e.
 We would ask again for the Fund to urgently consider whether alternative investment options could work.
-We appreciate that providing the option for all employers to have a be-spoke investment strategy will be complex, but we know a number of other funds within the LGPS do offer a lower risk investment strategy option as an alternative for employers.
+We appreciate that providing the option for all employers to have a bespoke investment strategy will be complex, but we know a number of other funds within the LGPS do offer a lower risk investment strategy option as an alternative for employers.